JYWangGeneCosmo/Linguistic-Parallelism-Identification-Inner-Sentence-Level/README.md

 #                                     linguistic-parallelism-identification

 In this project, a classifier is trained based on machine learning methods to identify the following 4 types of inner-sentence level parallelism in texts.
+(A sister project about inter-sentence level parallelism please see: )

 • type 1: …A cc B… e.g. Yet every so often, the oath is taken amidst [gathering clouds and raging storms].
 (Obama, 2009)